Starting With Your Rig

-The first thing to consider now is which dab nail do you want to use?
-There are many choices and mostly depend on dish size, flavor, durability, and budget.
+The many factors include: dish size, material/flavor/clean-ability, durability, and budget.
 Are you going to be dropping a lot of monstrous globs and snakes in, medium sized dabs, or “grain sized” smaller dabs?
 If so, the quartz banger holds bigger dabs than a dish style and is by far the most common dab nail material used.
 A dish style nail benefits from being able to change out the top dish to quartz or SiC. while keeping the durable Titanium on bottom.
 If you prefer smaller dabs this may work better than a full quartz bucket since it can be less surface to clean later.
 Read on for more info. on material types.